carlos-paz12/cantree/README.md

 [![Maintenance](https://img.shields.io/badge/maintained-yes-blue)]()

 ## Introduction
 **cantree** is a simple binary search tree implementation in Rust that uniquely identifies each node using the Cantor pairing function.
-The tree stores `OrderedPair` values and supports standard operations like insertion, search, and removal.
+The tree stores `OrderedPair` values.

 The project supports classic BST operations like:
 - Insertion
 - Search
 - Removal